raml-org/raml-spec/versions/raml-10/raml-10.md

 | minLength? | Specifies the parameter value's minimum number of bytes.
 Value MUST be equal or greater than 0.
 Defaults to 0
 | maxLength? | Specifies the parameter value's maximum number of bytes.
 Value MUST be equal or greater than 0.
 Defaults to 2147483647

-### User defined Facets
+### User-defined Facets

-RAML provides a way to also declare user defined restrictions (facets) that extend the predefined set of built-in restrictions for any scalar, array or object type.
-These can be defined using the `facets` property and its value is a map of user defined facets, specifically the value follows the syntax of a [property declaration](#property-declarations), that may or must be defined in any sub type that extend from the type that declares these facets.
+RAML provides a way to also declare user-defined restrictions (facets) that extend the predefined set of built-in restrictions for any scalar, array or object type.
+These can be defined using the `facets` property and its value is a map of user defined facets, specifically the value follows the syntax of a [property declaration](#property-declarations).
+Depending on whether a facet is optional or required, any subtype may or must define the facets that are declared in the type it extends.
 For example:

 ```yaml
 #%RAML 1.0